Engee documentation

 audioplayer (generic function with 1 method)

-After declaring the functions, let's load from the file with variables the coefficients for FIR-filters used in the subsystem shown in the figure below.
+After declaring the functions, we will load coefficients for FIR filters used in the subsystem shown in the figure below from the variable file.

 image.png